jplalor/jplalor.github.io/content/pages/about.md

 # Updates

+- **December 2016:** I'm giving a talk as part of the UMass CICS [Machine Learning and Friends Lunch][14] series on 12/8.
+I'll be presenting our EMNLP paper.
+Stay tuned for slides for the talk!
 - **September 2016:** Tsendee's paper "Citation Analysis with Neural Attention Models" was accepted to the EMNLP LOUHI Workshop!
 - **July 2016**: Our paper "Building an Evaluation Scale using Item Response Theory" was accepted to EMNLP 2016!

 # Publications

-- T. Munkhdalai, J. Lalor, H. Yu, **Citation Analysis with Neural Attention Models**, In *LOUHI 2016 EMNLP Workshop*.
+- T. Munkhdalai, J. Lalor, H. Yu, **Citation Analysis with Neural Attention Models**, In *LOUHI 2016 EMNLP Workshop*. [pdf][13]
 - J. Lalor, H. Wu, H. Yu, **Building an Evaluation Scale using Item Response Theory**, In *EMNLP 2016*. [arXiv pre-print][4]
 - C. Miller, A. Settle, and J. Lalor.
 2015. **Learning Object-Oriented Programming in Python: Towards an Inventory of Difficulties and Testing Pitfalls**, *SIGITE 2015*.
 [ACM link][5]
 - A. Settle, J. Lalor, and T. Steinbach.
 2015. **Evaluating a Linked-courses Learning Community for Development Majors**.
 In *SIGITE 2015*.
 [ACM link][6]